Turnip Greens

 Recipe Tips

-• Grab the Right Pot: I like using a heavy-bottomed pot or Dutch oven to make my greens because it distributes heat evenly so it doesn’t burn them but lets them simmer away perfectly.
+• Grab the right pot.
+I like using a heavy-bottomed pot or Dutch oven to make my greens because they distribute heat evenly and keep the greens from scorching while they simmer.

 Two small white bowls filled with cooked turnip greens on a white background